Hurricane Irma: Records

 Irma set multiple records for intensity, especially at easterly longitudes, time spent at such an intensity, and its intensity at landfall.
 When Irma reached Category 5 intensity with winds of 175 mph at 11:45 UTC on September 5 at 57.7°W, it became the easternmost Atlantic hurricane of this strength on record, surpassing Hurricane David of 1979, later beaten by Hurricane Lorenzo 2 years later.
-By 00:15 UTC on September 6, Irma reached peak intensity with 155 kn (155 kn) winds and a minimum pressure of 914 mbar.
+By 00:15 UTC on September 6, Irma reached peak intensity with winds and a minimum pressure of 914 mbar.
 This ties it with Hurricane Mitch of 1998, Hurricane Rita of 2005, and Hurricane Milton of 2024 as the sixth-strongest Atlantic hurricane by wind speed.
-Only five other Atlantic hurricanes have been recorded with wind speeds higher than Irma: Hurricane Allen of 1980, which had maximum sustained winds of 190 mph, and the 1935 Labor Day hurricane, Hurricane Gilbert of 1988, Hurricane Wilma of 2005, Hurricane Dorian of 2019 and Hurricane Melissa of 2025, all of which had peak winds of 185 mph.
+Only five other Atlantic hurricanes have been recorded with wind speeds higher than Irma: Hurricane Allen of 1980 and Hurricane Melissa of 2025 which had maximum sustained winds of 190 mph, and the 1935 Labor Day hurricane, Hurricane Gilbert of 1988, Hurricane Wilma of 2005, Hurricane Dorian of 2019, all of which had peak winds of 185 mph.
 At the time, Irma was also the strongest hurricane ever recorded in the Atlantic Ocean outside the Caribbean Sea and Gulf of Mexico; later surpassed by Hurricane Dorian, and was the strongest Atlantic hurricane since Wilma in terms of maximum sustained winds, and the most intense in terms of pressure since Dean in 2007.
 In addition, Irma achieved one of the longest durations of Category 5 strength winds, and the third-highest accumulated cyclone energy (ACE) index for a tropical cyclone in the Atlantic basin, with a value of 64.9 units.
 Only the 1899 San Ciriaco hurricane and Hurricane Ivan in 2004 achieved higher values.